Evaluating the Appeal of Different Road Surfaces on the M25

 We conducted a combination of qualitative and quantitative research, including capturing ‘in the moment’ data.
 All participants were required to undertake a minimum of four journeys through the designated trial area.
 The sample included different types of driver, vehicle categories and vehicle age.

 A variety of mechanisms were used to capture data.
 Dash cams helped us to understand the context of the journey from a driver perspective along with providing visual confirmation of the precise location of the car on the network and any external factors such as other traffic.
 We used audio footage to analyse the changes in noise between the different road surfaces in the trial.
 Roughness of the road was monitored via a smartphone app and we used fitness tracker watches to track changes in the drivers’ heart rate.
 Location and speed were captured and cross-checked across the fitness trackers, dashcam meta data and app content.
 Finally, we conducted post-journey interviews to explore customers’ perceptions of the journey.
 The methodologies used allowed subtle changes to be picked up which would otherwise may have been missed through more traditional research methods.

 The work has been extremely well received by the client and key stakeholders, and recently received the Customer Service award from the Institute of Asset Management.
-This research was the first-of-its-kind focused on concrete surfaces, providing detailed insights on customer perception of the strategic road network in addition to previous surveys.
+This research was the first-of-its-kind, providing detailed insights on customer perception of the strategic road network in addition to previous surveys.
 Footage from the monitored journeys was combined with audio from the footage, roughness and heart rate data to provide a powerful visual tool to support the research and analysis, and also helped in the dissemination of the work and findings to key stakeholders.